Activist investors in Big Lots look to shake up board

 Temares later stepped down.

-Big Lots' shares, which have lost nearly half their value over the last 12 months, were up 5% in premarket trading.
+Big Lots' shares, which have lost nearly half their value over the last 12 months, were up 7.4%.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.